 Program DirectorTexas“Phoenix House takes an innovative approach to treatment that is experiential, exciting, and effective for its clients.
 It is great to be a part of a program that is saving lives, and to see evidence of those changes every day when I come to work.”

-Drew Dutton is a Licensed Chemical Dependency Counselor who brings to Phoenix House both personal and professional experience in the field of adolescent addictions counseling.
+Drew Dutton, M.Ed., LCDC, LPC, brings to Phoenix House both personal and professional experience in the field of adolescent addiction counseling.